Vietnam.vn - Nền tảng quảng bá Việt Nam

 When the Sun was young, there was a temperature boundary in its disk where gas and water could freeze, called the snow line .
 This boundary was located about halfway between the present-day locations of Mars and Jupiter .

-Inside the ice line there was less snow, gas and dust so planets like Mercury, Venus, Earth, Mars formed more slowly, and were smaller.
+Inside the ice line there was less snow, gas and dust so planets like Mercury, Venus, Earth, and Mars formed more slowly, and were smaller.

-The sequence of the birth of the planets
+The sequence of the planets' birth

 Based on computational models and observations from telescopes, astronomers believe that Jupiter and Saturn are the two earliest planets to form, just a few million years after the Sun appeared.